 “I am making more money than I ever thought I was worth,” she said.
 “I want to make sure I am earning it.”

-Her son has joined the Marines, and 12-year-old daughter already talks about going to college.
+Her son has joined the Marines, and her 12-year-old daughter already talks about going to college.

 “I can honestly say that Renton Technical College completely changed my life,” Houghton said through tears.
 “My quality of life is so different.
 I know what it’s like to dig through the couch hoping to scrounge up enough change to buy a gallon of milk.
 Now my daughter is in gymnastics, we live in a nice place.”